CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

 ### MANIFESTATIONS OF DRAGONS

-Each of the nine unique Dragons (see above) has three different manifestations:
+Each of the nine unique Dragons (see above) has three different _manifestations_:

 **Basic** — In this manifestation a Dragon is in his standard active mode.
 Each of these manifestations is represented by a standard creature card (e.g., the cards for Smaug, Agburanar, Daelomin, and Leucaruth from _METW_).